x75/smp_audio/README.md

-smp\_audio aka slurp
+smp\_audio aka smp_audio
 ====================

-Slurp comes from *slurping* in music data and creating an incremental model based representation of the audio.
+Slurp comes from *smp_audioing* in music data and creating an incremental model based representation of the audio.
 This can be then be used for support or automation of different audio editing and production tasks such as segmentation, editing, score reconstruction, etc.

 The library wraps several different existing MIR libraries, currently essentia, librosa, madmom, aubio, pyAudioAnalysis.